ITINERARY BY DAY

 Day 9: Chiang Mai

-See the sights of Chiang Mai on a samlor (cyclo) as you are pedalled past local produce markets bursting with vegetables, fruits and flowers.
-Continue to two magnificent temples Wat Chedi Luang and Wat Phrasingha and end your ride at the City Art and Cultural Centre, for a look into Chiang Mai’s history, culture and traditions.
+See the sights of Chiang Mai on a traditional samlor as you are pedalled past local produce markets bursting with fresh vegetables, fruits and flowers.
+Continue to two magnificent temples, Wat Chedi Luang and Wat Phrasingha and end your ride at the City Art and Cultural Centre, for a look into Chiang Mai’s history, culture and traditions.

 Day 10: San Sai

 Get out of town for an easy cycle around small villages where you will see artisans at work.
 Stop at a pottery factory, chat with a lantern maker and see coconuts turned into clever creations.
-The highlight is lunch in a locals home, where you have the opportunity to chat and try some home cooking.
-This evening farewell your culinary adventure with dinner at The Gallery.
-This renowned restaurant was built in 1892 and has won awards for its architecture and food alike.
+The highlight is lunch in a local's home, where you have the opportunity to chat and try some home-style cooking.

 Day 11: Depart Chiang Mai